Welcome to our FAQ

 Do I have to pay for the hearing test?

-No. If you are over 55 years of age, you do not need to pay for your hearing test (unless your hearing test is reference-related, such as that required by your occupation or by a school board, etc.).
+No. If you are an Ontario resident aged 55 or over with a valid Ontario Health card, you do not need to pay for your hearing test (unless your hearing test is reference-related, such as that required by your occupation or by a school board, etc.).

 Do I have to pay for adjustments and repairs to my hearing aid?